How delightful is this pretty Gluten Free Black-Eyed Susan Cake? I promise it’s even better to taste!

 - 1/4 cup Grand Marnier (or orange juice)

 Preheat oven to 325° F or 300° F convection.

-Add all liquids and beat until mixed; sift in dry ingredients and beat for 2 minutes on medium speed – expect the batter to be thick and taffy-like.
+Add all liquids together in a large bowl and whip until mixed well and the eggs are lighter.
+Sift dry ingredients together in a separate bowl, then slowly stir into the liquids, beating for 2 minutes on medium speed – expect the batter to be thick and taffy-like.

 For cake: Oil and dust a bundt or decorative cake pan with gfJules™ All Purpose Flour or gluten-free corn starch.
 Sprinkle with sliced almonds in the middle if making a flower shape, as pictured.
 Spoon batter on top of the nuts and smooth with a rubber spatula.
 Bake for 45-55 minutes, depending on pan, removing from oven when a cake tester inserted into the center of the cake comes out clean.